nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 - `temp` Do not edit these files.
 These are files that are either used or generated during when you knit the DRR_to_docx.rmd template.
 They may include graphics, text, or data.

 # Creating a Reproducible Report
-The following is for users who are using the `DRR_to_docx.RMD` template file to generate a data release report using RMarkdown.
+The following is for users who are using the `DRR_to_docx.rmd` template file to generate a data release report using RMarkdown.

 ## Standard Code Chunks
 In addition to the report outline and a description of content for each section, the template includes four standard code chunks.